 IAS Full Form

-The IAS Full Form is Indian Administrative Services.
-It is one of 3 All-India services along with IPS & IFS.
+The IAS Full Form is Indian Administrative Services that is one of the 3 All-India services along with IPS & IFS.
 Every year, UPSC conducts the civil services examination for the Indian Administrative Services (IAS) post & other Group “A” & Group “B” services.
 Most civil services aspirants dream of becoming an IAS officer due to its lucrative job profile and opportunity to influence the growth of the nation.
 Before starting preparation to become an IAS officer, one should go through the complete information about IAS - IAS full form, IAS Salary, IAS Eligibility, IAS Educational Qualification, and IAS Function & Responsibilities.

 Meaning of IAS